A Condition of Excess Weight Gain from Injury to the Hypothalamus

 The Raymond A. Wood Foundation works to inform the medical research community of the devastating effects of this condition from the perspective of the patient and caregiver in hopes that a viable treatment option can emerge soon.

-Hypothalamic Obesity Resources
+Nutrition Management for Hypothalamic Obesity

 Hope for HO – a mother shares her experiences in finding a solution for her son’s HO.